How Did Our 58 Counties Get Their Names?

 Created 1852.
 Sierra nevada in Spanish means “snow saw,” applied to the Sierra Nevada mountain chain because of the jagged, serrated, sawtooth peaks forming the skyline.

 Created 1852 and named after the mountain range.
 The origin of the word siskiyou is not known.
-One version is that it is the Chinook Indian word for “bob-tailed horse.”
+One version is that it is the Chinook word for “bob-tailed horse.”
 Another version, given in an argument before the state Senate in 1852, is that the French name Six Callieux, meaning “six-stone,” was given to a ford on the Umpqua River by Michel La Frambeau and a party of Hudson Bay company trappers in 1832, because six large stones or rocks lay in the river where they crossed.
-Still others attribute the name to a local tribe of Indians.
+Still others attribute the name to a local tribe of Native Americans.

 Created 1850.
-The county derives its name indirectly from that of the Franciscan missionary, Father Francisco Solano, whose name was given in baptism to the chief of one of the Indian tribes of the region.
+The county derives its name indirectly from that of the Franciscan missionary, Father Francisco Solano, whose name was given in baptism to the chief of one of the Native American tribes of the region.
 Before receiving the name Solano, the chief was called Sem-yeto, which signifies “brave or fierce hand.”
 At the request of General Mariano Vallejo, the county was named for Chief Solano, who at one time ruled over most of the land and tribes between the Petaluma Creek and the Sacramento River.

 Created 1850.
 Sutter County was named after General John Augustus Sutter, a native of Switzerland, who obtained a large land grant from the Mexican government and called his first settlement New Helvetia (now the City of Sacramento).
 In 1841, the general established a great stock ranch in this area to which he retired in 1850 when gold seekers deprived him of most of his holdings at Sacramento.